 Support for Slavery

 Since the time of Abraham, the use of slavery has been something that God has never disapproved of.
 Abraham, the “father of faith,” and all the patriarchs held slaves without God’s disapproval (Genesis 21:9-10).
 The Ten Commandments mention slaves twice, showing God’s implicit acceptance of it (Exodus 20:10, 17).
 Slaves were allowed to be taken after going to war (Deuteronomy 20:10-14).
 God even instructs Moses that his people may own child slaves permanently and that they may be passed down as a family inheritance (Leviticus 25:44-46).
 Apparently, according to God, it is okay to buy and sell children.
-Slavery is all over the Old Testament and God never disapproves of it.
+Slavery is all over the Old Testament, and God never disapproves of it.

 When a slave owner strikes a male or female slave with a rod and the slave dies immediately, the owner shall be punished.
 But if the slave survives a day or two, there is no punishment; for the slave is the owner’s property.

 According to Moses, you can beat your slaves all you want, even within an inch of their life, because slaves are your property.
 Of course, even if you kill your slave, you won’t be put to death yourself, but only punished.
+The old “eye for an eye” doesn’t apply here because slaves are property, not people.

 Modern readers may wish that the New Testament overturns this, but that doesn’t seem to be the case (Titus 2:9).
 If Jesus or Paul had wanted to outlaw the institution of slavery, they would’ve done so.
 Instead, Jesus and Paul never directly rebukes slavery.
 Paul tells slaves to “obey your earthly masters with fear and trembling” (Ephesians 6:5).
-Slaves are also told to do everything their masters tell them to do and if your master beats you harshly, you should just accept it.
+Slaves are also told to do everything their masters tell them to do, and if your master beats you harshly, you should just accept it.
 After all, fear of your master is a good thing (1 Peter 2:18, Colossians 3:22-24, 1 Timothy 6:1).

 The majority of the “founding fathers” of the United States had slaves.
 By 1860 the slave population in the United States had grown to four million.
 Slavery had been an American pastime for over 250 years before it was finally abolished.
-The social justice movement that eventually worked to end slavery was called “abolitionism”.
+The social justice movement that eventually worked to end slavery was called “abolitionism.”
 The abolitionists of the mid-1800’s faced fierce opposition from many Christian leaders of the time.
 The problem was, abolitionists didn’t have much Scripture they could stand on in order to justify their anti-slavery position.

 There is admittedly a fair amount of support for slavery in the Bible and really no proof-texts that can be used to oppose it.
+Nearly all pastors and Biblical scholars appealed to the inerrancy and authority of Scripture in order to oppose the abolitionists.

 “Those who oppose slavery are engaged in willful or conscious opposition to the truth… Who are we, that in our modern wisdom presume to set aside the Word of God, and… invent for ourselves a ‘higher law’ that those holy Scriptures which are given to us as ‘a light to our feet and a lamp to our paths’ must answer?” – Episcopal Bishop John Henry Hopkins (1864)1